-Please get in touch to find out how I can help.
+Please get in touch to find out how I can help and look on my website for more information.
 It may even be that you as a parent are needing some support yourself.

 Making an appointment and charges for counselling

-For the first appointment I offer a reduced-rate 30 minute session so you can meet me and decide if you would like me to work with you.
+I offer a free initial session, with no further obligation, so you can meet me and decide if you would like me to work with you.
 We can discuss the issues you wish to deal with and arrange further appointments at a time that suits us both.

 Contact by phone or email is confidential.

+I offer face to face support as well as online and by phone.
 I work from my home on the edge of Exeter, where I have a dedicated counselling room with an open outlook into the garden.
 There is easy parking outside and I am close to a bus route from the city centre.
-Please be aware that access is via stairs.

 Training, qualifications & experience